Senior Staff Among Recent GP Global Departures as Clouds Darken Over Firm's Future

 Adding to the uncertainly is a lack of updates on its position from GP's management, Silber adds.

-"It's now very difficult to see them having a way back into the bunker market, at least not in any form that resembled the ambitious player that made them part of our list of Top 10 Bunker Companies of 2020."
+"It's now very difficult to see them having a swift way back into the bunker market, at least not in any form that resembled the ambitious player that made them part of our list of Top 10 Bunker Companies of 2020."

 After a positive start to the year, GP Global's woes begin in July after it announced it had uncovered fraud by some of its employees in the UAE.